Adoption

 I need help getting food for my pet.

 Friends of Pets sometimes has donated pet food available to share.
 We can also help point you to other resources.
-Call our main number at 562-2535 and leave a message (option #7).
+Call our main number at 562-2535 and leave a message.

 I need help coping with grief after the death of my pet.

 Friends of Pets offers a free grief information packet that can help address the common feelings associated with the death of a loved pet.
-Send an email request to Peg, or call her at 907-689-7787 to request a grief packet.
+Send an email request to Peg, to receive a grief packet.
 Be sure to give your name (with proper spelling) and complete mailing address.
 Your packet will arrive in 7-14 days.

 I am concerned about the welfare and treatment of a pet in my neighborhood.